ngoworldcommunity/NGOWorld/README.md

 <br>

 <p align="center">
 A heartfelt thank you to those who have contributed to this project.
-We are really grateful towards yoyr contribution. <br/> You all are amazing.
+We are really grateful towards your contribution. <br/> You all are amazing.
 Opensource for the win 🚀 </p>
 <br>

 <h1 align="center">